arjun024/mkernel/README.md

 mkernel
 =======

-This is a minimalistic kernel which prints "`my first kernel`" on the screen and then hangs.
+This is a minimalist kernel which prints "`my first kernel`" on the screen and then hangs.

 * The kernel is Multiboot compliant and loads with GRUB.